harry-graham/harry-graham.github.io/pages/bookshelf.md

 ## Overview

-There are many books on my physical and digital bookshelves.
-For conciseness, I've only listed the resources that I've read and would strongly recommend to others.
+This page lists several resources that I've read and would strongly recommend to others.

 ### 📚 Books